s3cur3/s3cur3/README.md

 ### Hi there 👋

 I'm Tyler.
-I lead a team working on a soft real-time Elixir and Elm SaaS app.
+I like Elixir, functional programming, distributed systems, and soft-real time systems.

 Here are some of the open source contributions I'm most proud of: